vikingdata/articles/tools/automation/ansible/anisble_variables.md

 * [Special variables](https://docs.ansible.com/ansible/latest/reference_appendices/special_variables.html) are defined by ansible.
 Ansible will override any attempt by the user to set them.
    * (Facts)[https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_vars_facts.html#ansible-facts] : variables ansible gets from each host it connects to before it does anything.
 Facts can be turned off.
    * Connection variables : Variables which determine how to execute commands on a host.
+       * Examples
            * "become" variable which will execute commands as root or superuser.
            * "ansible_user" which is the user ansible logs as into the server.
    * (Magic Variables)[https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_vars_facts.html#information-about-ansible-magic-variables]
        * These are variables which get set when ansible runs.
 Many come from how the config files are set.
+           * Examples
                * groups : A dictionary of all groups in host file or inventory.
 	       * hostvars : variables assigned to each host.
 	       * inventory_hostname : The current "host" being worked on from the inventory in the host file.
 Note: "inventory_hostname" may not be the same as the name the host believes it is which is recorded as ansible_hostname from "facts" information.
 * Defining variables : In any YAML file you can define variables.
     * Playbook variables
         * Variables can be defined